-STEP 4: DETERMINE IF YOUR INDUSTRIAL FACILITY'S DISCHARGES OR DISCHARGE-RELATED ACTIVITIES ARE LIKELY TO ADVERSELY AFFECT LISTED THREATENED OR ENDANGERED SPECIES OR DESIGNATED CRITICAL HABITAT AND ANY MEASURES THAT MUST BE IMPLEMENTED TO AVOID ADVERSE EFFECTS
+STEP 4: DETERMINE IF YOUR INDUSTRIAL FACILITY'S DISCHARGES OR DISCHARGE-RELATED ACTIVITIES ARE LIKELY TO ADVERSELY AFFECT LISTED THREATENED OR ENDANGERED SPECIES OR DESIGNATED CRITICAL HABITAT AND ANY MEASURES THAT MUST BE IMPLEMENTED TO AVOID ADVERSE EFFECTS.

-If in Step 3 you determined that listed species and/or designated critical habitat could exist in your action area, you must next assess whether your discharges and discharge-related activities are likely to adversely affect listed threatened or endangered species or designated critical habitat, and whether any additional measures are necessary to ensure no likely adverse effects.
-In order to make a determination of your facility's likelihood of adverse effects, you must complete the attached Criterion C Eligibility Form and must submit this form to EPA a minimum of 30 days prior to filing your NOI for permit coverage.
-After you submit your Criterion C Eligibility Form, you may be contacted by EPA with additional measures that you must implement in order to ensure your eligibility under criterion C.
+If in Step 3 you determined that listed species and/or designated critical habitat could exist in your action area, you must next assess whether your discharges and discharge-related activities are likely to adversely affect ESA-listed threatened or endangered species or designated critical habitat, and whether any additional measures are necessary to ensure no likely adverse effects.
+In order to make a determination of your facility's likelihood of adverse effects, you must complete additional questions in the Endangered Species Protection section of the NOI in NeT-MSGP, unless the EPA Regional Office grants you a waiver from electronic reporting, in which case you must complete the attached Criterion C3 Eligibility Form and must submit this form to EPA a minimum of 30 days prior to filing your NOI for permit coverage.
+After you submit your NOI containing Criterion C3 information or your Criterion C3 Eligibility Form, you may be contacted by EPA with additional measures that you must implement in order to ensure your eligibility under criterion C3.

-Criterion C Eligibility Form
+Criterion C3 Eligibility Form